arangodb/docs/3.10/deployment-kubernetes-usage.md

 helm install $URLPREFIX/kube-arangodb-<version>.tgz --set "operator.architectures={amd64,arm64}"
 ```

+{% hint 'tip' %}
-Use at least version 1.2.19 of the operator.
+Use at least version 1.2.20 of the operator to use the ARM architecture.
+{% endhint %}

-Note that you need to set [`spec.architectures`](deployment-kubernetes-deployment-resource.html#specarchitectures)
+Note that you need to set [`spec.architectures`](deployment-kubernetes-deployment-resource.html#specarchitectures-string)
 in the deployment specification, too, in order to create a deployment that runs
 on ARM chips.